pmitros/cpsd-lottery/docs/choose.md

     * If your child has to take a school bus to get to school, note you'll often need to get to the bus stop early.
 An 8 am start time might be 7 am bus pickup to drive across Cambridge and give time for breakfast in the school cafeteria!

-    * If you are in an after school program or community school, the bus will take your child from your school to a program in a different location, but there is **no bussing** from the afterschool programs.
-So be sure you have an afterschool option near you if you depend on bussing.
+    * If you are in an after school program or community school, the bus will take your child from your school to a program in a different location, but there is **no busing** from the afterschool programs.
+So be sure you have an afterschool option near you if you depend on busing.

     * Some schools have options for earlier drop off.
 If that's important to you, the bus won't get you there for that.